Nehemiah 1:1-3:14 ~ 1 Corinthians 7:1-24 ~ Psalm 31:19-24 ~ Proverbs 21:4

 Proverbs - Proverbs 21 verse 4 couldn't be much more straightforward!
 "Haughty eyes, a proud heart, and evil actions are all sin."
 I actually needed a little help for what the word haughty really means.
 Here's what I found in the dictionary for haughty - disdainful: having or showing arrogant superiority to and disdain of those one views as unworthy; "some economists are disdainful of their colleagues in other social disciplines"; "haughty aristocrats"; "his lordly manners were offensive"; "walked with a prideful swagger"; "very sniffy about breaches of etiquette"; "his mother eyed my clothes with a supercilious air"; "shaggy supercilious camels"; "a more swaggering mood than usual"- W.L.Shirer Have you ever been haughty?
 Can you see how being haughty is a sin?
 I did a google image search on the word haughty, and this is one of the images it served up, which I thought was a bit amusing.... :) (I think this little guy is far more cute than haughty!)

 Are you waiting on God's timing in your life?
-Click here and wait for Him no longer!
+Click here to Wait for Him!

 Comments from You & Questions of the Day: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!